sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 Future<R> doAsync(A a, B b);
 ```

 The `Future` object refers to the result of an action that may not start, or pending, or finish or fail.
-We could also attach a `Handler` on the `Future` object:
+We could also attach a `Handler` on the `Future` object.
+The handler will be called when the future is assigned with result:

 ```java
 Future<R> future = doAsync(A a, B b);